The situation is hardly an enviable one.

 A “Necessary” Luxury

 A car may be a luxury item, but life is so much easier with one.
-For those who are overlooked by traditional lenders there are over 33,000 Buy Here Pay Here Dealerships in the U.S. If this is you, you are not alone.
-Over 2.4 million cars were sold by those dealerships last year.
+For those who are overlooked by traditional lenders there are over 33,000 Buy Here Pay Here Dealerships in the U.S. right now.
+If you fall into this category, you are not alone, over 2.4 million cars were sold by those dealerships last year.
 Keeping in mind that 1 in 4 customers default on their loans, you should have all the incentive you need to make sure that you fall into the majority of Buy Here Pay Here customers who don’t.